-They find their way to the bedroom, and they do not leave it again except to visit the bathroom or get water and food.
-Some time later, her bruised body aching, she wakes and finds him gone.
+They find their way to the bedroom, and they don't leave it again except to visit the bathroom or get water and food.
+Later, her bruised body aching, she wakes and finds him gone.
 But she hears the sound of the evening news on her vid in the living room and pulls on a robe to go out and join him.

 She watches the traffic as it comes into Ops.
-The news is not good.
-There is no sign of Kirk.
-He gave his life for the ship, and there is no trace of his remains.
+The news isn't good.
+There's no sign of Kirk.
+He gave his life for the ship, and there's no trace of his remains.

 The Excelsior was called in to help.
-She imagines what Rand is going through, what Sulu is.
+She imagines what Janice is going through, what Sulu is.
 After more than a week, the search has stood down.
 Kirk is lost.

 She realizes someone is standing in her doorway: Spock, and he looks terrible.